ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **D. Match Name of the individual in the database so that the individual is authenticated**

 The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, MUA_Licensekey, MSA_license key, idType, id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, namePri, msPri = P (Partial), mtPri= 1 to 100, nameSec, msSec = P (Partial), mtSec= 1 to 100.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)
-1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+Refer to the [**Section**](#a-validate-the-timestamp-of-the-authentication-request) for the validation of the time stamp
 2. The system compares the namePri in the i/p parameter with the Name saved in the primary language ‘Lang’ in the auth database
 3. The system generates the match value
 4. Validates if the match valve calculated in step 3 is equal to or above the match threshold_Prim in the input parameter